 Dealing with Sacred and Secular Thought Systems

-BYU’s history, purposes, and its very nature reflect fro every angle what Potok calls a sacred system of thought.
-How then do we handle the natural confrontations between the sacred and our deep commitment to being a serious university?
-We reject the “lockout” approach that would shut our eyes to life’s conflicts and realities.
+BYU’s history, purposes, and its very nature reflect from every angle what Chaim Potok calls “a sacred system of thought.”13 How then do we handle the natural confrontations between the sacred and our deep commitment to being a serious university?
+We reject the lockout approach that would shut our eyes to life’s conflicts and realities.
 We are in—even though not of—the world.
-Yet we also cannot accept the total “fusion” model.
+Yet we also cannot accept the total fusion model.
 Although the gospel embraces all truth, we must give priority to the truths that lead us to Christ, and we cannot allow our most sacred premises to be altered or even minimized by secularist assumptions.
-At the same time, we are too open to be rigid “compartmentalists.”
-So how do we view the “ambiguity” and uncertainty that remain?
-We don’t fear ambiguity’s questions, partly because, as John Tanner has said, we approach our questions from an attitude of faith.14
+At the same time, we are too open to be rigid compartmentalists.
+So how do we view the ambiguity and uncertainty that remain?
+We don’t fear ambiguity’s questions, partly because, as John S. Tanner has said, we approach our questions from an attitude of faith.14

 Both Eyes Open

-One of BYU’s highest purposes is to help its students—and to help Church members everywhere—confront such questions in ways that strengthen both their minds and their hearts, that they may be fully engaged as productive citizens of both society and the kingdom of God.
-President David O. McKay once told the BYU faculty that this is “primarily a religious institution, established for the sole purpose of associating with the facts of science, art, literature, and philosophy the truths of the gospel of Jesus Christ.”
-In this vision of BYU, students of the highest potential in every discipline may model their lives after teachers here who are the Henry Eyrings and Russell Nelsons in their fields.
+One of BYU’s highest purposes is to help its students—and to help Church members everywhere—confront such questions in ways that strengthen both their minds and their hearts so they may be fully engaged as productive citizens of both society and the kingdom of God.
+President David O. McKay once told the BYU faculty that this “is primarily a religious institution.
+It was established for the sole purpose of associating with facts of science, art, literature, and philosophy the truths of the gospel of Jesus Christ.”23 In this vision of BYU, students of the highest potential in every discipline may model their lives after teachers here who are the Henry Eyrings and Russell Nelsons in their fields.
 That is far less likely at state institutions, even with an institute of religion, because—obviously with some important exceptions—the teachers there tend to be oriented primarily to either a sacred or a secular system.
-Thus, the best way to teach young people who are struggling to find the place of a sacred system in a profane world is to offer them not just theories, but teachers and classmates who have found their own wholesightedness.
+Thus the best way to teach young people who are struggling to find the place of a sacred system in a profane world is to offer them not just theories but teachers and classmates who have found their own wholesightedness.
 This opportunity is BYU’s unique gift to the youth of Zion.

 The Dangers of Dogmatism and Cynicism

 Especially perverse is the teacher who conveys cynicism about the Church as evidence of his commitment to liberal education.
-That stance can put out both eyes at once, because it may offend believing Church members to the point that they attack liberal education as the cause of cynicism.
+That stance can put out both eyes at once because it may offend believing Church members to the point that they attack liberal education as the cause of cynicism.
 But liberal education is an essential part of the wholesightedness we seek.
 Indeed, my own liberal education helps me know that cynicism is as intellectually indefensible as dogmatism.
 In my own student days, the BYU students who troubled me most were the shallow, religious dogmatists.
 Now I am just as troubled by the shallow, irreligious cynics who delight in poking fun at “Molly Mormon.”
 The only thing that has changed is the direction of the thoughtless posturing; the superficiality has stayed the same.
 Neither group has both eyes open.
 Why would any of us believe we serve the cause of serious education if our primary goal is nothing more than teaching students to “think otherwise” through simplistic posturing and anti-authoritarianism?
-As Ted Marchese has said, “Beware the huckster and cynic alike.”24
+As Theodore J. Marchese has said, “Beware the huckster and cynic alike.”24

-Of course, the premises of our sacred system—and, obviously, the premises of sound liberal education—make spiritual and intellectual freedom absolutely crucial for the development of wholesighted education.
+Of course the premises of our sacred system—and, obviously, the premises of sound liberal education—make spiritual and intellectual freedom absolutely crucial for the development of wholesighted education.
 You can lead a child to a book, but you can’t make her read it—much less understand it.
 Satan’s plan to save us without agency could not have worked.
-Without free inquiry and voluntary action, no understanding, no real testimony and no personal growth is possible.
+Without free inquiry and voluntary action, no understanding, no real testimony, and no personal growth is possible.
 For example, after Aaron taught him the gospel, the converted Lamanite king wanted his people to embrace the gospel as he had.
 But instead of imposing his new convictions on his subjects, as did Constantine in the apostate era of early Christianity, the king simply asked that the missionaries be allowed to preach freely.
-As a result, the Lamanites who “were converted unto the Lord, never did fall away.”
-(Alma 23:6) This did not mean, however, that freedom among the people of Aaron and Alma was unlimited.
-Korihor was initially free to preach his anti-Christian views because there was “no law against a man’s belief” in Zarahemla.
-But when his expression moved from pursuing his own beliefs to the point of “destroy[ing] the children of God,” (Alma 30:42) he exceeded the limits of the sacred system.
+As a result, the Lamanites who “were converted unto the Lord, never did fall away.”25 This did not mean, however, that freedom among the people of Aaron and Alma was unlimited.
+Korihor was initially free to preach his anti-Christian views because “there was no law against a man’s belief” in Zarahemla.26 But when his expression moved from pursuing his own beliefs to the point of “destroy[ing] the children of God,”27 he exceeded the limits of the sacred system.

-I know that some BYU students are too trusting, too reliant on authority figures, and they expect the Holy Ghost to do their thinking for them.
-We must rouse them from their dogmatic slumbers, teaching them to love the Lord with all their heart, might, mind, and strength.
-They need education that liberates them from ignorance and superstition, developing the tough-minded independence on which self-reliant people and democratic societies utterly depend.
-Thus Alma counseled his people to “stand fast in this liberty wherewith ye have been made free.” and to “trust no man to be a king over you”—and “trust no one to be your teacher.”
-(Mosiah 23:13–14) In other words, of course Hamlet’s Ophelia should not expect someone else to tell her what she should think.
-And beyond doing her own intellectual homework, Ophelia must also, as did Alma, “fast and pray many days that I might know these things of myself.”31
+I know that some BYU students are too trusting or too reliant on authority figures, and they expect the Holy Ghost to do their thinking for them.
+We must rouse them from their dogmatic slumbers, teaching them to “love the Lord . . . with all [their] heart, . . . might, mind, and strength.”28 They need education that liberates them from ignorance and superstition, developing the tough-minded independence on which self-reliant people and democratic societies utterly depend.
+Thus Alma counseled his people to “stand fast in this liberty wherewith ye have been made free” and to “trust no man to be a king over you.
+And also trust no one to be your teacher.”29 In other words, of course Hamlet’s Ophelia should not expect someone else to tell her what she should think.30 And beyond doing her own intellectual homework, Ophelia must also, as did Alma, “[fast] and [pray] many days that I might know these things of myself.”31

-But Alma’s more complete thought was “trust no man to be your teacher except he be a man of God.”
-(Mosiah 23:14) It is just as important that Ophelia trust the man or woman of God as it is that she not trust authority figures in general.
+But Alma’s more complete thought was “trust no one to be your teacher . . . , except he be a man of God.”32 It is just as important that Ophelia trust the man or woman of God as it is that she not trust authority figures in general.
 The advantage of having a liberal education in a free society is that no one will tell us what to do.
 But the disadvantage is that no one will tell us what to do.
-The rich young ruler who approached the Savior wanted desperately to know what he should do to inherit eternal life.
-“Master, what shall I do . . . ?”
-There are two very different meanings to that word, “Master.”
+The rich young ruler who approached the Savior wanted desperately to know what he should do to inherit eternal life: “Master, what shall I do?”33 There are two very different meanings to that word, master.
 One is the master of a slave.
 Another is a teacher in a master-apprentice relationship.
 The young man approached Christ as an apprentice who fervently needed his master’s guidance.
-As Michael Polanyi wrote, “To learn by example is to submit to authority.
-You follow your master because you trust his manner of doing things.”
-The hidden rules of his art can be assimilated only if the apprentice surrenders himself to the extent he uncritically imitates the master.7
+As Michael Polanyi wrote:

 The ultimate purpose of our integrated teaching model is to teach our students how to live.
-As Parker Palmer put it, “truth is an approach to living, not just an approach to knowing.”8 Or as we have recently described the purpose of the BYU Jerusalem Center, our purpose is not only to orient our students to the Holy Land, but to orient them to the holy life.
+As Parker Palmer put it, truth is “an approach to living—not . . . [just] an approach to knowing.”36 Or as we have recently described the purpose of the BYU Jerusalem Center, our purpose is not only to orient our students to the Holy Land but also to orient them to the holy life.
 How can we do that?
-Each teacher, faculty or staff, must find his or her own way, and some settings are more natural than others for making connections that help students see how secular interests fit within the larger sacred sphere.
+Each teacher, faculty, or staff member must find his or her own way, and some settings are more natural than others for making connections that help students see how secular interests fit within the larger sacred sphere.

 Of course we can’t pursue excessive digressions that waste precious time in classrooms, offices, and workplaces.
 But many students, such as Amy Baird Miner, tell us that BYU students hunger for “life talks” as well as “grade talks” from their teachers.
 Joseph K. Nicholes used to love “teaching moments,” those unexpected openings when a teacher, a head resident, a job supervisor, or a leader in a student ward senses an opportunity to step back from the subject at hand and open up the bigger picture of life.
 For example, one student will always remember how a BYU teacher talked soberly about life’s larger purposes after witnessing a fatal accident on the way to class.
-I know a BYU professor who concluded a rigorous course on logic by telling his students, “Now you know the rules of logical analysis.
-But if you build your testimonies on these rules alone, rather than upon the spirit of God, you are built upon the sand.”
+I know a BYU professor who concluded a rigorous course on logic by telling his students that now they know the rules of logical analysis, but if they build their testimonies on these rules alone, rather than upon the Spirit of God, they are built upon the sand.